gabriellemia/gabriellemia/README.md

 - ⚡ Fun fact: I failed IT in school and this put me in the mindset that tech just wasn't for me.
 I wish I knew back then that this did not have to define my path.
 Before 2020 I had no noteworthy skills in tech whatsoever.
 By some twist of fate, or maybe it was the need to make a change and find something I trully enjoy that also challenges me,  I decided to change the way I viewed what I could and could not do and my approach to learning.
 With a little nudge in the code direction I found a new passion and now I cannot wait to solve the next problem thrown my way!

 - 🗞️ Though I have been learning to code since 2020, I will be updating my coding journey here from now on if you want to follow it...
--  👀 Check out some of my projects below
+-  👀 Check out some of my projects pinned below or visit my repositories page for more:

+**Full list of projects:**  https://github.com/gabriellemia?tab=repositories

 ## Tech Skills